 In this type of situation, there is no point in behaving like Don Quixote.
 Instead you need to behave like a strategist who understands the human psyche and the power games within the university.
-Don't hesitate to contact confiance@unige.ch, or people familiar with handling this type of situation.
+Don't hesitate to look at www.unige.ch/maletre/en, or to ask for advice from confiance@unige.ch, or people familiar with handling this type of situation.
 You need to protect yourself and the person you want to help.
 For that, you must ensure you are fully aware of the repercussions of your actions, and who your allies are.
 If you feel comfortable doing so, you can, of course, talk directly to the person behaving inappropriately and remind them of UNIGE's rules and the law.